-COLIN URQUHART INTELLIGENT MOBILITY SOLUTIONS MANAGER AT TRAPEZE GROUP, considers where franchising makes sense, identifies global examples, and considers the technology required.
+Paul Attenborough, Program Director at Trapeze Group, looks at where franchising makes sense, identifies global examples, and considers the technology required.

-In recent years there has been increasing interest in 'franchised' bus models.
+In recent years, there has been increasing interest in 'franchised' or 'regulated' bus models.

-Though, as this article will show, franchising is not limited to any particular region, UK interest in the model was boosted by the 2017 Bus Services Act, and more recently by the DfT's National Bus Strategy for England, which promises to support authorities wishing to access franchising powers.
+Though franchising is not limited to any particular region, UK interest in the model was boosted by the 2017 Bus Services Act, and more recently by the DfT's National Bus Strategy for England, which promises to support authorities wishing to access franchising powers.